 What is FIRE?

-The Foundation for Individual Rights in Education, or FIRE, is a nonpartisan, nonprofit educational foundation based in Philadelphia, Pa.
+FIRE is a nonpartisan, nonprofit foundation based in Philadelphia.
 FIRE’s mission is to defend and sustain the individual rights of students and faculty members at America’s colleges and universities.
 These rights include freedom of speech, freedom of association, due process, legal equality, religious liberty, and sanctity of conscience — the essential qualities of liberty.
 FIRE educates students, faculty, alumni, trustees, and the public about the threats to these rights on our campuses, and provides the means to preserve them.

 Why did FIRE pursue this survey?

 To our knowledge, only two previous surveys have been completed on the topic of due process on college campuses, and neither of these surveys specifically asked college students about their attitudes.
 Additionally, the previous research only delved into the intersection of due process and sexual assault on campus.
 This led us to wonder both what students thought about due process on campus, and how students thought about due process in the context of other types of alleged misconduct, such as sexual misconduct or underage drinking.
 To better understand student attitudes toward due process, we tried to answer the following questions: